ezra-lieblich/cell_society/doc/DESIGN.md

 ###GridLogic

 Parent class would contain simple methods that all simulations need to interact with the grid.
 It will access the Grid class to manipulate the grid.
-It will call each Cell‚Äôs method that determines the next state and update the Grid accordingly depending on the simulations specific logic
+It will call each Cellís method that determines the next state and update the Grid accordingly depending on the simulations specific logic

 **Subclasses**